 Broadside accidents occur when the front of one vehicle strikes the side of another.
 These are sometimes referred to as T-bone collisions because the vehicles make a T-like shape on impact.
 Many broadside crashes occur at intersections, which is where motorists may fail to yield the right of way or stop when required to do so.
 At Frankl & Kominsky, we proudly represent victims of these serious collisions.
-Our motorcycle crash lawyers offer seasoned counseling and advocacy to riders throughout South Florida.
+Our motorcycle crash lawyers offer seasoned counseling and advocacy to riders throughout Palm Beach County.
 If you were struck broadside by another vehicle, we can help you seek compensation for your injuries.Motorcyclists Suffer Traumatic Harm in Broadside Collisions

 Motorcycle riders are likely to suffer more severe injuries than car drivers when they are involved in a broadside collision.
 This is because motorcycles lack any structural protection.
 A broadside crash can knock a rider off the vehicle and into traffic.
 A victim can suffer devastating injuries, including fractures or damage to the spinal cord or brain.